Frequently Asked Questions

 Can I rely on an Architects Certificate or Professional Completion Certificate?

-A fairly recent court case highlights some of the problems associated with reliance on Architects Certificates.
+A fairly recent court case highlighted some of the problems associated with reliance on Architects Certificates.
 They are an extension of the Architects professional indemnity cover and as such you will need to be able to prove they were professionally negligent in not spotting the issue that lead to the defect arising.
 That can be a time consuming and expensive exercise.
 If the Architect is no longer in practise or fails to renew their cover it can often lead to no protection.
 For more information: https://www.thenbs.com/knowledge/court-of-appeal-provides-clarity-on-architects-certificates

 Do I need to buy both a warranty and buildings insurance?

-Yes, we think you should because they are both very different in what they provide.
+We think you should because they are both very different in what they provide.
 A buildings insurance policy provides cover in the event of fire, subsidence, lightning, explosion, storm damage etc., but specifically exclude damage caused by faulty or unsuitable materials, design or poor workmanship.
 That is why you should consider purchasing a structural warranty policy as well as buildings insurance.

 How long does a structural warranty policy last?